-Historical contextProclamation occurred in an era of mercantilism when West European maritime powers, after venturing into the world in an Age of Discovery, were now accelerating the globalization of trade along the world’s great sea lanes as the British, Dutch and other East India companies sought profits in distant lands.
-Major European trade, after passing out of the Mediterranean and into the Atlantic in the 15th century had, during the 16th and 17th centuries, moved into the Indo-Pacific.
-But although the Dutch had carried out a quick reconnaissance of the vast land that lay to the south of the East Indian archipelago, it would not be until the late 18th century that the British would use this territory as dumping ground for the many convicts that were overwhelming their prisons.
+Major Western European trade, after passing out of the Mediterranean and into the Atlantic in the 15th century had, during the 16th and 17th centuries, ventured into the Indo-Pacific region.
+The Dutch, with an entrepot in Batavia (today’s Jakarta) had, around 1650, carried out a quick reconnaissance of the vast land (today’s Australia) that lay to the south of the East Indian archipelago, concluding that it had no commercial potential.
+It would not be until the late 18th century, with America just achieving independence, that the British used this territory as a dumping ground for the many convicts that were overwhelming their prisons.

 The British set up the Colony of New South Wales in what was to them a new continent, an extension to the New World Americas, even though it had been occupied for over 65,000 years by its Aboriginal inhabitants.
 The British brought with them the cultural experience that had accrued from the Western Mesopotamian core: customs that had developed out of an Agricultural Revolution with its associated urbanization and increasingly complex social organization.

 Though the use of coinage for the exchange of goods and services was part of daily life in Europe, the settlement at Port Jackson was expected, in its early years, to manage without this convenience.
 In their place came not only commodity money but the coins of Western Europe’s colonizing powers; Spain, Portugal, Netherlands, and the countries on their trade routes, including Peru, Brazil, and India.